otris/ews-cpp/README.md

 However, our goal is to support all Exchange Server versions since 2007.

 ## Run-time Dependencies
-The only thing you need for ews-cpp to run is
+The only thing you need for ews-cpp to run is [libcurl](https://curl.haxx.se/).

-* libcurl, at least version 7.22

 ## Dev Dependencies
 If you want to hack on ews-cpp itself you additionally need